mattdowdell/notes/style/observability.md

 * It offers more visibility to the behaviour of a service than third-party metrics would.
 * It can represent all outcomes of the logic it covers.
-* It does not contain high cardinality label values, with ideally no more than 10 variants.
+* It does not contain high cardinality attributes, with ideally no more than 10 variants.

 If the number of outcomes starts to conflict with the cardinality limit, consider whether they are all necessary.